 The Minnesota Renaissance Festival is the largest celebration of its type in the United States.
 Join more than 300,000 visitors for a fun-filled event that celebrates the jousting, sword fights and pageantry of the fondly remembered period.
 Bring Fido on a tour of the mock community full of knights and fair maidens reenacting scenes from the past.
 He can drool from the sidelines as you both watch the Scotch Egg Eating Competition.

-Four-legged visitors get the royal treatment at Pet Fest at Minnesota Renaissance Festival.
-Athletic canines are invited to enter a Wiener Dog, Corgi or Puppernickel Race.
-For those pups not built for the track, there’s the Peanut Butter Licking Playoffs.
+Four-legged visitors get the royal treatment at Woofstock Weekend at the Minnesota Renaissance Festival.
+Athletic canines are invited to enter a Doggie Dash: Low Rider Race, and for those pups not built for the track, there’s the Peanut Butter Licking Playoffs.
 Or, Fido can don his favorite cloak and jerkin in preparation for the Doggy Dress Up Contest.
-Pet Fest is a two-day event, so be sure to book a night at a nearby pet-friendly hotel.
+Woofstock Weekend is a two-day event, so be sure to book a night at a nearby pet-friendly hotel.
 The AmericInn Shakopee is only 10 minutes away by car.

-The Minnesota Renaissance Festival takes place on weekends from August 17 to September 29.
-The canine entry fee is $10-$15 per dog.
-Dogs enter for half price during Pet Fest.
+The Minnesota Renaissance Festival takes place on weekends from August 17 to September 29 and Woofstock Weekend is September 10 and 11.
+The canine single day pass is $10-$15 per dog, but dogs enter for half price during Woofstock Weekend.
 Pups are not permitted at the Feast of Fantasy.
 Read the rules and fill out the form before bringing Fido along.

 Pennsylvania Renaissance Faire

 Noble dogs of the northeast, you are summoned by the royal palace of the Pennsylvania Renaissance Faire to enjoy costumed characters, live music, dancing and attractions at this year’s historic gathering.
 More than 90 stage shows provide entertainment including jousting, human chess and lively jesters.
 While you’re here, swing by the Legend of the Black Shuck Trunk Show.
 This pet-friendly show recounts the eerie tale of one of England’s most haunting creatures, a demon dog that prowls the countryside.
 And don’t miss the husband and wife duo, Circus Stella, who perform astounding tricks with their highly trained rescue pups throughout the faire.
-You might not fit all of that fun into one day, so book a room in advance at a pet-friendly hotel in Manheim.
+You might not fit all of that fun into one day, so book a room in nearby historic Lancaster at the Hampton Inn.
+You’ll be just a short jaunt away from Beau's Dream Dog Park at Buchanan Park, one of the most epic dog parks in the U.S.

-The Pennsylvania Renaissance Faire will be held on weekends from August 3 through October 27.
-The entry fee is $5 for advance bookings and $10 on the event day.
-Dog passes must be purchased and required forms submitted 10 business days prior to your visit.
+The Pennsylvania Renaissance Faire will be held on weekends from August 20 through October 30.
+A Royal Hound Ticket is $5 for a single day entry and it must be purchased and required forms submitted 10 business days prior to your visit.

 Kansas City Renaissance Festival

-The Kansas City Renaissance Festival will be held on weekends from August 31 through October 14.
-The canine entry fee is $10-$15 per dog.
-Dogs enter for half price during the Barbarians at the Gate – Fur & Fury weekend.
+The Kansas City Renaissance Festival will be held on weekends from September 3 through October 16.
+The canine entry fee is $10 per dog, but pups enter for half price during the Barkbarian Brew Fest & Discovery Day weekend.
 Read the rules and fill out the form before bringing Fido along.

 Michigan Renaissance Festival